 4. Assess the quality of the IT audit function.

-Using the results from the preceding procedures and
+Using the results from the preceding procedures and discussions

-Note: examinations do not necessarily require all
+examinations do not necessarily require all steps.

-Objective 2: Determine the quality of the oversight and
+Objective 2: Determine the quality of the oversight and support of

 1. Review board resolutions and audit charter to determine